anders-lind/Prostetichs_RL_training/README.md

 Read README_MyoAssist.md for the installation guide for MyoAssist and a overview of the MyoAssist project

-- For the results of the our trianin see the results folder.
+- For the results of the project see the results folder.
 - The main branch contains the default PPO implementation
 - The A2Cv2 branch contains the A2C implementation
 - The SACv2 branch contains the SAC implementation